tarantool/doc/doc/reference/reference_lua/json_paths.rst

 * They consume less space in WAL, because for an update only its keys, operations, and arguments are stored.
-It is cheaper to store update of one deep field, than the whole tuple.
+It is cheaper to store an update of one deep field than of the whole tuple.

 * They are faster.
 Firstly, this is because they are implemented in C, and have no problems with Lua GC and dynamic typing.